Above: How The Daily Telegraph reported on the strike in its second afternoon (Final) edition on September 29, 1999.

 Above: Coverage from the September 30, 1999 edition of The Daily Telegraph.

 - Cost the NSW economy approximately $1.5bn in lost productivity.
-Media reports for the intended January 2018 strike was $100 million, far below.
-A rail strike today would definately cost at least $2bn in lost productivity.
+Media reports for the intended January 2018 strike were $100 million, far below that of 1999.
+A rail strike today would definitely cost at least $2bn in lost productivity.

 - Retailers and offices were forced to close.
 Trade in city stores was well below normal.

-- The impact extended to Melbourne, where travellers were left stranded at Spencer Street (Southern Cross) Station.
+- The impact extended to Melbourne, where travelers were left stranded at Spencer Street (Southern Cross) Station.

 - Petrol Prices were reported to have increased.

 - Overcrowding on city buses.

 - Congestion on Sydney roads.